 Study Tool Validity

-The researcher confirmed the validity of the study tool through:

-1. Face validity (veracity of arbitrators):
+Face validity (veracity of arbitrators) was used to confirm the study tool’s validity.

-The questionnaire was presented, as a preliminary form, to (6) arbitrators competent in the subject of the study.
-They assessed the quality of the questionnaire and its suitability for the objectives of the study.
-Upon receiving feedback, the necessary amendments suggested by the majority of the arbitrators were made and the survey came out in its final format.
+A preliminary version of the questionnaire was presented to six qualified arbitrators.
+They assessed the quality of the questionnaire and its suitability for the objectives.
+Based on their feedback, the necessary amendments were made, and the final version was produced.

-2. Study tool internal consistency:

-Pearson’s correlation coefficient was calculated to determine the degree of correlation between each survey phrase and the axis.
+Internal consistency was assessed using Pearson’s correlation coefficient, which was calculated to determine the degree of correlation between each survey statement and the axis.

-Table 5
+Table V

-Pearson Correlation Coefficients for the Survey Phrases with the Total Degree of the Axis